 VI.
-WORLD WAR II AND THE EARLY COLD WAR: RISE OF THE SUPERPOWERS
+THE SECOND WORLD WAR AND THE EARLY COLD WAR: RISE OF THE SUPERPOWERS

-A. General: This case asks students to think about the broadest questions of starting and ending wars, managing national assets on the grandest scale, allocating resources among competing theaters, and creating a just and stable post-war order.
-For the United States and its allies, World War II was a struggle against revisionist, fascist, and militarist powers.
+General: This case asks students to think about the broadest questions of starting and ending wars, managing national assets on the grandest scale, allocating resources among competing theaters, and creating a just and stable post-war order.
+For the United States and its allies, the Second World War was a struggle against revisionist, fascist, and militarist powers.
 The Cold War that followed became a struggle against communism.
-This and the next three Cold War cases trace the evolution of novel strategic concepts with the advent of the nuclear age, and the special challenges of waging regional wars in Korea and Vietnam within the overarching Cold War.
+This and the next three cases trace how strategic concepts evolved during the Cold War with the advent of the nuclear age, and the special challenges of waging regional wars in Korea and Vietnam within the overarching Cold War.
 This case starts in 1940 with the fall of France, ushering in a period of profound strategic uncertainty.
-It ends in 1950, just prior to the outbreak of the Korean War, when World War II's Grand Alliance had shattered, but the nature of the new Cold War was not yet clear.
+It ends in 1950, just prior to the outbreak of the Korean War, after the Second War's Grand Alliance had shattered, but the nature of the new Cold War was not yet clear.

 In 1941, Germany, Japan, and the United States radically changed their strategies.
 Under the 1939 Nazi-Soviet Pact (also known as the Molotov-Ribbentrop Pact), Germany and the Soviet Union had cooperated to divide Eastern Europe into spheres of influence.
-But in June 1941, Hitler suddenly turned on Stalin to stake out an empire in the east in pursuit of "Lebensraum" or "living space."
+But in June 1941, Hitler suddenly turned on Stalin to stake out an empire in the east in pursuit of Lebensraum or "living space."
 By December, German troops stood within sight of Moscow.
 In Asia, Japan's major 1937 escalation of its war in China triggered spiraling U.S. embargoes of war materiel.
 When Japan completed its invasion of French Indochina in July 1941 to cut the most important remaining supply route to China, the United States responded with a total oil embargo.
 Japan reacted with an effort to drive the Western powers out of Asia through simultaneous attacks across the Pacific in December 1941.
-The German invasion of Russia and the Japanese advance in the Pacific catalyzed new strategic alliances.
-Britain, Russia, and the United States formed the Grand Alliance to defeat Germany while China allied with the United States and Britain against Japan.
+The German invasion of the Soviet Union and the Japanese advance in the Pacific catalyzed new strategic alliances.
+Britain, Soviet Union, and the United States formed the Grand Alliance to defeat Germany while China allied with the United States and Britain against Japan.

-The military fortunes of the Grand Alliance faltered until mid-1942.
-In several new theaters that Germany, Italy, and Japan had opened, the Americans, British, and Soviets began to fight more effectively, even before the United States fully mobilized its economy.
+The military fortunes of the Grand Alliance faltered until mid-1942 when the Americans, British, and Soviets began to fight more effectively.
+This occurred even before the United States fully mobilized its economy.
 Politically, the issue of when the United States and Britain should open the Second European Front put great strain on the cohesion of the Grand Alliance until the June 1944 invasion of France.
 By 1945, three years after its military nadir, the Grand Alliance achieved victory, engineering the complete defeat of Germany and Japan.

 State-funded technological change generated new means of waging war.
-After the first important use of tanks, aircraft, and submarines in the First World War, mechanized warfare, strategic bombing, carrier strikes, and unrestricted submarine warfare became central forms of military action in World War II.
-Germany and Japan made use of this new technology to achieve remarkable operational success from 1940 to 1942, but that early advantage did not last.
-By the end of World War II, the United States and its allies had exploited their material superiority and scientific expertise to gain qualitative as well as quantitative advantages in all major weapon systems, except for jet aircraft and missiles.
+After the first important use of tanks, aircraft, and submarines in the First World War, mechanized warfare, strategic bombing, carrier strikes, and unrestricted submarine warfare became central forms of military action in the Second World War.
+Germany and Japan made use of innovative technologies to achieve remarkable operational success from 1940 to 1942, but that early advantage did not last.
+By the end of the war, the United States and its allies had exploited their material superiority and scientific expertise to gain qualitative as well as quantitative advantages in all major weapon systems, except for jet aircraft and missiles.